britram/draft-trammell-quic-spin/draft-trammell-quic-spin.md

 filter can be applied to the stream of RTT information to get a more stable estimate.

-We note that the Latency Spin Bit, and the measurements that can be done with it, can be seen as an end-to-end extension of a special case of the alternate marking method described in {{?ALT-MARK=I-D.ietf-ippm-alt-mark}}.
+We note that the latency spin bit, and the measurements that can be done with it, can be seen as an end-to-end extension of a special case of the alternate marking method described in {{?ALT-MARK=I-D.ietf-ippm-alt-mark}}.